artem343/cmuxovik/README.md

         ```python -c 'import os; print(os.urandom(24).hex())'```

     2. Add your GMail credentials into `EMAIL_USER` and `EMAIL_PASS` to test the "Forgot Password" functionality.
+    3. (optional) Change the `DJANGO_SUPERUSER_*` parameters to your taste.
+The superuser with these parameters will be created automatically.
 1. To launch containers with the app, run `docker-compose up -d`
 1. Open the app at [localhost:8000](http://localhost:8000)
+    1. To give your user moderator permissions (i.e. confirm/edit/delete cmuxes), go to the admin panel, select your user in the Authors model, tick the "is moderator" checkbox, and save.
-1. To stop the containers, run `docker-compose down -v`
+1. To stop the containers, run `docker-compose down -v`.
+The data is not persisted between runs.

 ## Contributing